walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 ---
 title: >-
-    How to use fastai, Gradio and HuggingFace to save an ugly duckling from a youth of misery
+    How to use fastai, Gradio and HuggingFace to Save an Ugly Duckling from a Youth of Misery
 header:
   overlay_image: /images/ducklings.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background